ElyasMo/ACPs_HS_HSPGs_CS/Pipeline/README.md

 genes=genes.sort_values(by=["fdr_pe"])
 genes.to_csv('genes.csv')
 ```
-Top 1000 gene pairs (with lowest FDR) for all available genes which were obtained from the literture was extracted from the "genes" matrix.
+Top 1000 gene pairs (with lowest FDR) for all available genes which were obtained from the literture were extracted from the "genes" matrix which includes all desirable gene-gene correlations.

 ```python
 list_genes=['SDC1','SDC2','SDC3','SDC4','GPC1','GPC2', 'GPC3', 'GPC4', 'GPC5', 'GPC6', 'PRCAN', 'AGRN',